Coconut Oil Facial Mask for Clear Skin: 5 Recipes for Different Skin Conditions

 How to Use a Coconut Oil Facial Mask for Clear Skin

-So below I’ll give you my current 5 favorite coconut oil face mask recipes but I wanted to give you some instructions for application first.
-It’s very important for me to remove all the coconut oil from my face after each mask.
-I start each facial routine with a cleanse.
-If I’m wearing makeup I double cleanse, first with a face wipe and a little EVOO or with some micellar water on a cotton ball depending on what I have on hand and my mood.
+Below I’ll give you 5 of my current favorite coconut oil face mask recipes but I wanted to give you some instructions for application first.
+I start each facial with a cleanse.
+If I’m wearing makeup I double cleanse, first with a face wipe and a little EVOO or with some micellar water on a cotton pad.
 Then I use my favorite cleanser to go in and remove everything the wipe missed.

 I’ll then apply my mask and leave it on for a maximum of 10 – 15 minutes and not a minute more.
 You don’t want the coconut oil on your face much longer than that.
 But here’s the most important step.

-I apply a toner to my face here once more to remove any leftover oil again as well as to hydrate my face after exfoliation and get it ready for any serums or treatment I may be applying in my next step.
-Read all about skincare the products I recommend for you if you’re over 30.
+I apply a toner to my face here once more to remove any leftover oil as well as to hydrate my face after exfoliation and get it ready for any serums or treatments I may be applying in my next step.
+Read all about skincare and the products I recommend for you if you’re over 30.

-Let’s get into some coconut oil facial mask recipes depending on the skin condition you’re treating for.
+Let’s get into some coconut oil facial mask recipes depending on the skin condition you’re treating.

-This mask is perfect if you suffer from dry skin and need some hydration.
-I like to use this mask once a week to help with the dry patches around my mouth plus munchkin’s eczema calms right down when I apply this coconut oil and honey mask to her skin.
-Honey is also detoxifying and quite beneficial for skin that’s why it’s used in many DIY and commercial beauty treatments.
+This coconut oil face mask is perfect if you suffer from dry skin and need some hydration.
+I like to use this mask once a week to help with the dry patches around my mouth.
+Munchkin’s eczema calms right down when I apply this coconut oil and honey mask to her skin.
+Honey is also detoxifying and quite beneficial for the skin that’s why it’s used in many DIY moisturizing face masks and commercial beauty treatments.

 • one tbsp honey